The way to find journal articles from the MSMU Libraries is to search one or more of our subscription databases.

 Search these databases to find scholarly peer-reviewed journal articles, magazine articles, and news on a broad range of subjects.

-Pro tip: If you are looking for scholarly or peer reviewed articles, most databases have a search limiter you can select to narrow to only scholarly/peer reviewed.
-Look for this option to narrow your search.
+If you are looking for scholarly or peer-reviewed articles, most databases have a search limiter you can select to narrow to only scholarly/peer-reviewed.
+Look for this option to narrow your search, there will most likely be a box for you to check.

-Fill out a Document Delivery Request Form and we will send you your article as soon as we can!
+Fill out an Article Request (Document Delivery) Form and we will send you your article as soon as we can!